 What Are Stocks?

 As a quick recap, owning a stock is to own an equity stake in a corporation.
-Even if you only own one share of a company, you are technically an owner of the firm, albeit to a small degree.
+Even if you only own one share of a company, you are technically a firm owner, albeit to a small degree.
 This is why those who own stocks are called shareholders.
-By being a shareholder with one or more shares, you are able to participate in the profits of that firm.
+By being a shareholder with one or more shares, you can participate in that firm’s profits.
 You are also subject to the losses of the firm as well.
 The inherent nature of equity ownership is risky.
-The stock market reflects this by showing vast amount of volatility.
-The efficient market theorem states that if you are taking on a specific amount of risk, you are hoping to be compensated for that level of risk.
+The stock market reflects this by showing a vast amount of volatility.
+The efficient market theorem states that if you take on a specific amount of risk, you are hoping to be compensated for that level of risk.
 If the markets were perfectly efficient, then you will always receive that reward.
-Of course, this is not true, but this aspect of the rule holds a very important lesson: it is extremely rare to find an investment opportunity that offers a high reward with minimal risk.
-Active money managers are always attempting to find these investment opportunities, but I address here why this is often a fruitless endeavor.
+Of course, this is not true, but this aspect of the rule holds a vital lesson: it is scarce to find an investment opportunity that offers a high reward with minimal risk.
+Active money managers are always attempting to find these investment opportunities, but I address why this is often a fruitless endeavor.
 As such, we advocate passive investing.
 And as an equity owner, you should be prepared for a rocky ride.

 What Are Bonds?

 Unlike stocks, bonds are not as volatile.
-They offer a higher level of safety and they typically perform well when there is an economic slowdown.
+They offer a higher level of safety, and they typically perform well when there is an economic slowdown.
 They are also limited to the upside and offer subpar returns over the long term.
-Like stocks, though, they can lose money and they are also subject to similar market risks.
-A bond is a debt instrument and they are higher up on the creditors list.
-This means that if the company/agency/etc. that issued the bond were to go through bankruptcy, secured bond holders have higher priority when the company sells off its remaining assets.
+Like stocks, though, they can lose money, and they are also subject to similar market risks.
+A bond is a debt instrument, and they are higher up on the creditor’s list.
+This means that if the company/agency/etc. issued the bond were to go through bankruptcy, secured bondholders have higher priority when the company sells off its remaining assets.
 Secured creditors are first in line to settle their debt, then unsecured creditors second, and so on.
 Most of the time, common stock shareholders are last in line (hence the higher level of risk they incur).